The New Solo Album from Long John Makkay

 Long John Makkay:

-With the 16 songs I’ve written, we’ve recorded what is essentially a double album.
-For the first-edition vinyl, we have a 12-inch picture disc featuring 11 tracks, plus a download card with a further seven bonus songs including two remixes.
+With the 16 songs I’ve written, we’ve created what is essentially a double album.
+For the first-edition vinyl, we have a 12-inch picture disc featuring 11 tracks, plus a download card with a further seven bonus songs.

 Both the CD and vinyl editions come with download cards.
-Promoting the physical format of music which is hugely important to me.
-I want people to firstly experience the artwork by Chez Capolli, and then to listen to the songs as a complete body of work in the order we’ve presented them.
-In my mind is a storyline linking the songs and running through the lyrics, I want people to hear and feel the poetry in the album, I’d rather have 100 people listening to this album in its entirety on Vinyl or CD than 10,000 clicking through songs on a streaming platform.
-Streaming is really now just vanity it dosent put food on the table for 99% of musicians and we have all got to eat!
+Promoting physical music is important to me.
+I want people to experience the artwork by Chez Capolli, and to listen to the songs as a complete body of work in the order we’ve presented them.
+There’s a storyline running through the lyrics, so it brings pictures into your mind when you’re listening.
+I want people to listen to and feel the poetry in the album, not just click on a track.
+I’d rather have 1000 people listening to this album on Vinyl or CD than 10,000 clicking through songs on a streaming platform.

 Sylvia Gilmour: This album has been described as your “folk roots album.”
 Some tracks also seem to carry influences of Blues and Country.